Key Takeaways

 Factors Affecting the Amount of Electricity Your Best Home Sauna Consumes

-For starters, the heater in the best infrared saunas requires approximately 6 kW of electricity to heat the room to the optimal temperature.
+For starters, the heater in the best infrared sauna for home requires approximately 6 kW of electricity to heat the room to the optimal temperature.
 Energy consumption drops to around 3 to 4 kW once the sauna is appropriately heated.
 This is because maintaining the temperature in your home sauna requires minimal heat.

 The average home sauna electricity consumption ranges between 9 and 13 kW per one-hour stretch, inclusive of the sauna preparation time.
 Worth mentioning is that various factors affect the amount of power the best home saunas use: